braze-inc/braze-docs/_docs/_user_guide/sage_ai/recommendations/ai_item_recommendations.md

 ### Step 4: Choose the corresponding property name {#property-name}

 To create a recommendation, you need to tell Braze which field of your interaction event (purchase object or custom event) has the unique indentifier that matches the `id` field of an item in the catalog.
 Not sure?
-See [heading name](#heading).
+See [requirements](#requirements).

 Select this field for the **Property Name**.